Microsoft ends support for Internet Explorer on June 16, 2022.

 The details of due diligence are disclosed in "Human Rights Reports" together with reports of activities.

-In each process, when risks are discovered, we will hold dialogues with experts and other third parties and work with everyone in the value chain to make improvements toward a broad and fair solution.
+In each process, when risks are discovered, we will hold dialogues with experts and other third parties and work with everyone in the value chain to make improvements to finding a broad and fair solution.

 Even now we seek advice from outside experts and other specialists to discuss our Human Rights Policy and measures related to human rights.